Valhalla Memorial Park Cemetery: State control

 The cemetery was taken over by the state of California.
 It is unclear how long the state owned the 63 acre cemetery, but Pierce Brothers bought it in 1950 and, within two years, closed the rotunda to vehicle traffic and moved the entry to the cemetery from Valhalla Drive in Burbank to Victory and Cahuenga boulevards in North Hollywood.
 There, they opened a two-story office building and mortuary.

 On December 17, 1953—the 50th anniversary of Orville and Wilbur Wright's 12-second powered hop at Kitty Hawk—the rotunda was rededicated as the Portal of the Folded Wings, through the efforts of aviation fan and cemetery employee James Gillette.
 During the ceremony, the cremated remains of Walter R. Brookins, the first aviator to take a plane to an altitude of a mile and the Wright brothers' first civilian student, were interred.

 When sculptor Giorgi died in 1963, he was buried outside the structure, near his masterpiece.
 Gillette was also buried outside, near the shrine he helped found.

 The memorial was featured in Visiting... with Huell Howser Episode 426.

-Earthquake

-The cube-like shrine building was heavily damaged in the 1994 Northridge earthquake but restored and rededicated in 1996.
-Two years later, it was placed on the National Register of Historic Places.